-In the conversation they don't have, the child would apologize for letting him die.
+In the conversation they can't have, the child would apologize for letting him die.
 "Sorry I can't help you, but this is how it has to happen," it would say.
 "This is how it's supposed to be.
 Don't worry, this isn't the end.
 You can still be useful, even if you're dead.
-I'll take your name and I'll take your face and I'll take your pokémon (the one that is mine, the one that was stolen from me), and I'll go and make things right.
+I'll take your name and I'll take your face and I'll take your pokémon"—the one that is mine, the one that was stolen from me—"and I'll go and make things right.
 That's what I'm doing.
 So you're helping me, anyway.
 It's not all bad."

 Because the child has other memories, too, memories from a different life, and they whisper, "I know you.
 I remember you.
 I remember your face as you wrote the numbers down and lined the needles up.
 I remember your fear, human, and your shame, but I remember too that it did not stay your hand."

 There wouldn't be time to say all that anyway, not even most of it.
 In movies it seems like there's always time for last words, but here it's all over quickly: the human slips from the edge of the path, down here where everything is glitter-slick from the spray of the underground river.
 He falls funny on one arm and doesn't even cry out as it snaps, just grabs for an icy rock with the other.

 "You don't have to be scared," the child imagines itself telling him as he hangs there for a terrifying second, still thinking he might pull himself back up.
 "I died once.
 It wasn't so bad."

 His fingers find no purchase on the ice, and the incline keeps him sliding.
 His hand goes next to the pokéballs on his belt, but it's too late, too late.
 The river grabs his legs, pulls him down and under, and in no time at all he's gone.